nikboyd/hoot-smalltalk/hoot-design/usage.md

 #### Hoot Compiler Usage ####

-The [Hoot Smalltalk compiler plugin](../hoot-maven-plugin#hoot-maven-plugin) is now the preferred way to use the Hoot Smalltalk compiler.
+The [Hoot Smalltalk compiler plugin][plugin] is now the preferred way to use the Hoot Smalltalk compiler.
 Please refer to those notes.
 The remainder of this page provides a context for those notes.